nicohlr/ipychart/docs/docs/user_guide/pandas.md

 This chart can only be created from a single column of a Pandas dataframe.
 :::

-The count chart shows the counts of observations in each categorical bin using bars.
+The count chart shows the count of observations in each categorical bin using bars.
 To draw it, you must call the *count* method:

 ```py
 ChartDataFrame.count(x: str, orient: str = 'v', dataset_options: dict = {},